AXLearn: Modular, Hardware-Agnostic Large Model Training: Conclusion

 \section{Conclusion}

-We have developed \sys, a modular deep learning system for scalable training of large models on heterogeneous hardware.
-We present a new method to measure modularity using LoC-complexity, showing our system maintains constant complexity as the number of modules scales.
+We have developed \sys, a modular, hardware-agnostic large model training system. \sys maintains constant complexity as the number of modules scales.
 Further, \sys has comparable performance compared to other state-of-the-art training systems.
 Finally, we shared our development and operation experiences with \sys.